Rediscover Dairy

 DAIRY EXCLUSION DIETS

-Dairy foods, such as milk, yogurt and cheese are well recognised as sources of essential nutrients.
-Excluding or limiting dairy products from the diet may compromise intakes of many vitamins and minerals, particularly calcium and iodine.
+Dairy foods, such as milk, yoghurt and cheese are well recognised as sources of essential nutrients.
+Excluding or limiting dairy products from the diet may compromise intakes of many important vitamins and minerals, particularly calcium and good-quality protein.
 The decision to exclude any food group from the diet should be taken in consultation with a medical expert, such as a registered dietitian.

 Scroll to Top